IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

 ![Dataverse Globus App Submit Transfer](DataverseGlobusAppSubmitDownload.png)

 You should see the "Transfer Initiated" message.
 Note that you can safely close the dataverse-globus tab, and any other Dataverse pages at this point.
 The download is now happening directly between the Globus endpoint at NESE and your instance of Globus Connect Personal.
-The latter needs to be running for the duration of the proces.
+The latter needs to be running for the duration of the process.
 However, it can be safely stopped and restarted and your computer can be disconnected from the network, and Globus will automatically resume the transfer when it's back online.

 With long-running downloads of large files, the [Activity](https://app.globus.org/activity) tab on the central Globus Web App site can be used to monitor the progress of the transfers.

 Once the download is complete, the file(s) will be in your home directory when using the MacOS version of Globus Connect or in your Documents folder on Windows.
 These locations can be further modified (for example, you can choose a larger external drive for the downloaded data).
-For more on this and other extrra information, see the [detailed download guide](download.md).
+For more on this and other extra information, see the [detailed download guide](download.md).